-- Ethanol wouldn’t be around if it wasn’t subsidized: Ethanol is not subsidized.
-The Volumetric Ethanol Excise Tax Credit (which was also known as the “blender’s tax credit”) expired five years ago in 2011.
+- Myth: Ethanol wouldn’t be around if it wasn’t subsidized: Ethanol is not subsidized.
+The Volumetric Ethanol Excise Tax Credit (which was also known as the “blender’s tax credit”) expired in 2011.
 A state ethanol producer payment program, which applied to ethanol plants, not farmers, ended in 2012.
 And in 1980, Minnesota reduced the state fuel tax on gasoline that contains at least 10 percent ethanol by 4 cents per gallon, but that credit diminished over time and was phased out completely in 1997.

-- The Renewable Fuel Standard (RFS) is a “corn ethanol mandate.”
-The RFS actually mandates a certain amount of renewable fuels part of the nation’s fuel supply.
+- Myth: The Renewable Fuel Standard (RFS) is a “corn ethanol mandate.”
+The RFS actually mandates a certain amount of renewable fuels as part of the nation’s fuel supply.
 Renewable fuels are produced from a multitude of feedstocks that make up the mandated volumes of the Renewable Fuel Standard.
 The amount of corn ethanol that can make up this volume is actually capped.

-- Ethanol is bad for my small engine: E10 has been found to be safe for all ATVs, motorcycles, boats and lawn equipment.
+- Myth: Ethanol is bad for my small engine: E10 has been found to be safe for all ATVs, motorcycles, boats and lawn equipment.
 Hoon Ge, founder of fuel consulting company Meg Corp, dives into this topic in-depth here.

 Learn more about the rise of E15 in Minnesota by

 MCGA appreciates advocates of cleaner-burning, renewable, homegrown ethanol-blended fuels and efforts to have respectful conversations with others about the benefits of ethanol.
 Ultimately, higher ethanol blends like E15 are another great year-round option at the pump for any consumer who is interested in a purchasing a cleaner-burning, higher octane, lower priced fuel.